How to Season a Carbon Steel Pan: 3 Methods Compared

 Steps:

-4. Stir in the pan until the skins turn golden brown (around 15 minutes).
-You're essentially "cooking" with the pan to seasoning it.
+Stir in the pan until the skins turn golden brown (around 15 minutes).
+You're essentially "cooking" with the pan to season it.

 You now have your first layer of seasoning.
 For best results, repeat for a second coat, or start cooking!
 This method works well as a second layer after one of the other methods.
 It works fine on it's own too, but may look more uneven than the other methods.